 - an explicit breakdown of all expenses with supporting documentation.

-10. All documentation must be submitted in four copies to the Professional Development Committee, c/o The Receptionist, Centre for Continuing Education.
-The Application Deadline for the period June 1, 2018 to May 31, 2019 is June 15, 2018.
+10. All documentation must be submitted electronically to the Professional Development Committee, c/o Sandra Rozansky email@example.com.
+The next deadline for applications is June 15, 2021.

 Guidelines and application forms are available on the CCE Instructor Site under General Documents / CCE Professional Development Documents and Reports.
 When an instructor is funded for a professional development activity outside Quebec, they are obligated to fill in the on-line form at my.concordia.ca under Research and Innovation / Travel Registry.